opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Properties of the light can be set by defining the Intensity, the Color, that is set by Red, Green, Blue and Alpha values, the Decay, that is the decrease of the light intensity according to its distance from the image, and the Smoothness, that determines how sharp the rays are along the image outline.

 The Invert option switches the casting of rays of light from the outside of the image to the inside.

+The Keep Image check-box determines if the original drawing is rendered in the output or not.

 .. note:: The center can be also set by using a point gadget in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview.